sarahhaedrich/Big-shark/final.md

 ![](over100000state.png)
 ![](over100,000city.png)

-# Discussion
+# Conclusion

-In the map showing the rate of insurance coverage of people born in the United States, the overwhelming majority of census tracts report an insurance rate of over 85 percent.
+In the map showing the insurance coverage rate of people born in the United States, the overwhelming majority of census tracts report an insurance rate of over 85 percent.
 Exceptions include the two census tracts in the Center-East section of New York and a couple of census tracts in the Center-West section, all of which show insurance coverage below 85 percent.
 In the close-up of New York City, the large majority of census tracts report an insurance rate of over 95 percent, the highest category.

-In the map showing the rate of insurance coverage of people who are not citizens of the United States, we understand a different story.
+In the map showing the insurance coverage rate of people who are not citizens of the United States, we understand a different story.
 The overwhelming color of both the New York state and the New York City map is light yellow representing an insurance coverage rate of less than 70%.
-Interestingly enough, in the New York state map, the insurance rate seems to be polarized - either the census tract has an insurance rate over 95% and above or the census tract has an insurance rate of 70% or below.
+Interestingly enough, in the New York state map, the insurance rate seems to be polarized - either the census tract has an insurance rate over 95 percent and above or the census tract has an insurance rate of 70% or below.
 This is interesting seeing as I would expect more of a gradient in insurance coverage rate across New York state.
-In the New York City map, areas in Manhattan still have a high insurance coverage rate, but overwhelmingly, non-U.S. citizens living in New York report a rate of under 70& insurance coverage rate.
+In the New York City map, areas in Manhattan still have a high insurance coverage rate, but overwhelmingly, non-U.S. citizens living in New York City report a rate of under 70 percent insurance coverage rate.

+In the blue maps, the insurance coverage rate of households earning under 25,000k a year is shown.
+The map is not particularly shocking until juxtaposed with a map reporting the insurance coverage rate of households earning over 100,000k a year.
+The comparison between under 25,000k income and over 100,000k income is particularly apparent in the map of New York City.
+While it's not surprising that households earning over 100,000k are insuranced, the difference between insurance coverage rate between the two household incomes is apparent.
+This shows that households earning 25,000k or below are more likely to not have insurance than houses earning 100,000k or above.
+These households may be more vulnerable to medical debts or even lawsuits by hospitals.

+# Discussion

+In terms of "openness," I believe my final project process is extremely open.
+Both R Studio and U.S. Census Bureau data are free, online sources.
+Moreover, these resources are accessible without barriers to entry or wait times.
+In addition, these resoruces are very popular, and therefore have a deep and thorough help documentation online.
+Examining insurance rates, citizenship status, and income can be done across different scales and regions, so long as accurate data can be downloaded for the boundaries and variables.

 # Error